 - Feeling more calm, more secure, and less stressed.

 The main reason neurofeedback is especially important for managing Anxiety is that medication can drastically affect the quality of life.
 Anxiety medications are based on trial and error and one may work for some and not for another, it can also have implications on mood and behavior outside of the disorder and make symptoms worse.

-Neurofeedback is an additional opportunity for rehabilitation through directly retraining the brain, correcting the root cause of dysregulation and is ideal when utilized with other programs; such as, psychotherapy, cognitive behavioral therapy, occupational, physical, and relaxation therapy.
+Neurofeedback is an additional opportunity for rehabilitation through directly retraining the brain, and correcting the root cause of dysregulation, and is ideal when utilized with other programs; such as psychotherapy, cognitive behavioral therapy, occupational, physical, and relaxation therapy.

 We offer in-office training for those local to one of our branches and an @Home Training option at an even better price – at HALF off of what other in-office neurofeedback training providers cost!

 DISCLAIMER: It is important to discuss training options with your primary doctor or pediatrician concerning any diagnosis or options when concerning a behavioral, physical, or cognitive learning disorder.
 At SYMMETRY Neuro-Pathway Training we do not diagnose, treat or provide therapy to individuals but utilize the benefits of neurofeedback brain training to optimize brain potential through an alternative approach to medication.